7 Developing a PWR Syllabus

 All PWR instructors must submit their course syllabus by the first day of their class to the PWR Program Coordinator (pwr-admin@uw.edu), and those syllabi should contain the elements detailed below, in accordance with the UW Syllabus Guidelines which state “The general principle behind providing a syllabus is to provide a clear statement of course content and performance expectations from the beginning of a class.
 This statement should be available in a durable and accessible form, whether on paper or online.”

 As course management tools like Canvas grow in importance for communicating with and supporting students, many elements that formerly appeared on syllabi may have migrated to Canvas or now be communicated in other means.
-However, we still require that you have a formal syllabus document that contains the elements below and which you share with students, at least in part because materials on Canvas will not travel with you when you leave UW and because students regularly need to use course syllabi in a variety of situations (e.g., requesting transfer credit to another institution).
+However, we still require that you have a formal syllabus document that contains the elements below and which you share with students, at least in part because materials on Canvas will not travel with you when you leave UW and because students regularly need to use course syllabi in a variety of situations (to give just one example, for requesting transfer credit to another institution).

 In our Instructor Archive (under “Syllabi by course”–scroll to the bottom) you’ll find a template syllabus for 2 day and 4 day classes that you are welcome to download and customize to your heart’s delight.